Marrakech With Kids: 17 Best Things To Do & Tips

 12. Go On A Camel Ride (maybe!)

-An alternative is to head out to the Palmeraie because this is a little more “desert-like”.
+An alternative is to head out to the Palmeraie because it is more like the desert.
 You can either head out there and arrange your ride when you get there.
 Or, there are lots of tours available that include the camel ride with drinks and food.

 When your kids start to need a break from the heat there’s absolutely no better way to cool off than to head to one of the waterparks in Marrakech.
-A waterpark is one of our top recommendations for things to do in Marrakech with kids as it’s sure to add an element of fun into your itinerary!
+Enjoying a waterpark in Marrakech is one of our top recommendations for things to do in Marrakech with kids because it’s a fun addition to your travel itinerary.
+And a great way to cool off!
+What’s great is that there are a couple of choose from.

 This is the image of a waterpark in Marrakech with kids on the slide.
 The slide is part of a castle set-up.
 In the front is a family with their backs to the person taking the photo.